Fate-Grand-Automata/FGA/README.md

 ![Logo](app/src/release/res/mipmap-xxxhdpi/ic_launcher_round.png)

-Auto-battle app for Fate/Grand Order (Android 7 or later, no need for Root).
+Auto-battle app for F/GO (Android 7 or later, no need for Root).

 <a href='https://play.google.com/store/apps/details?id=com.mathewsachin.fategrandautomata&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' width="175" src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>

-This is a **Kotlin** port of [Fate-Grand-Order_Lua][FGOLua] with UI for configuring Settings and without a time-limit on use.
+This is a **Kotlin** port of [FGO-Lua][FGOLua] as an Android app with UI for configuration and without a time-limit on use.

-This doesn't tamper with the game in anyway and just looks at the screen and taps things just like a normal user would do.
-This is not made to do the story for you, but to automate the mundane farming.
+It doesn't tamper with the game in anyway and works by looking at the screen and tapping things just like a normal user would do.
+It's not made to do the story for you, but to automate the mundane farming.

 Having Trouble?
 See the [Troubleshooting Guide](https://github.com/MathewSachin/Fate-Grand-Automata/wiki/Troubleshooting) first.
 Join us on our [GamePress thread](https://community.gamepress.gg/t/automatic-farming-app-fate-grand-automata/72155) for discussions.

 ## Video Guide by @reconman